jacques/docs.npmjs.com/content/getting-started/fixing-npm-permissions.md

 ## Option 3: Use a package manager that takes care of this for you.

-If you're doing a fresh install of node on Mac OS you can avoid this problem altogether by using the [Hombrew](brew.sh) package manager.
+If you're doing a fresh install of node on Mac OS you can avoid this problem altogether by using the [Homebrew](http://brew.sh) package manager.
 Homebrew sets things up out of the box with the correct permissions.

     brew install node